 The JOBS Act was promoted as a way to give the economy a boost by making it easier to start or expand and run a business.
 Entrepreneurs have historically struggled to raise money; banks have been notoriously stingy in lending to small businesses.
 Aside from friends and family, entrepreneurs have been limited to pitching what the SEC calls accredited investors, people with $1 million in net worth and annual incomes of $200,000 or more.
 Dealing with big fish like these was often a one-sided proposition for somebody trying to get her dream product out of the garage and into stores.
-The act also gives small investors a way to get in on small new companies outside of markets like penny stocks or microcaps, fields whose checkered history was illustrated most recently in “The Wolf of Wall Street.”
+The act also gives small investors a way to get in on small new companies outside of markets like penny stocks or microcaps, fields whose checkered history was illustrated in “The Wolf of Wall Street.”

 Securities rules exist to protect investors from themselves, and critics of crowdfunding worry that the new law puts unsophisticated shareholders at risk.
 Mercer Bullard, an associate professor at the University of Mississippi Law School, warned Congress that the law could make it “much easier for scam artists to sell unregistered securities.”
 The Act’s supporters say the old system has hurt U.S. competitiveness and slowed the economy’s recovery by making it too costly and inefficient for small businesses to raise money.
 A former chief SEC accountant, Lynn Turner, has said that leaving it up to investors to abide by the net worth requirements is “creating a real opportunity for scams and fraud and significant losses.”
 To limit that risk, some argue that background and regulatory checks should be required on company executives.
 Sherwood Neiss, principal at consultant Crowdfund Capital Advisors, said that the self-verification system shows that the SEC understands “we are moving to this collaborative culture where we use technology to enable capital formation.”